 - Distractions: Some of the most common complaints from employees in an open office floor plan are the noise and the constant interruptions, which actually leads them to be less productive and motivated—the exact opposite of the design intent.

 - Lack of privacy: A lack of privacy can be uncomfortable to some employees, not to mention the ethical issues that may arise if necessary confidentiality is compromised.
+Some businesses may look towards a company similar to Thinktanks to help their with privacy issue.

 - Health concerns: Disease can spread more quickly in an open office, which could lead to a higher number of absences.